lowrycode/coin_tower_topple/README.md

 # Coin Tower Topple

-**Coin Tower Topple** is a 2-player game where players add coins to a tower until it gets too high and "topples".
+**Coin Tower Topple** is a 2-player game where players add coins to a tower until it gets too high and 'topples'.
 A player wins the game when their opponent causes the tower to topple.

 ![Coin Tower Topple](readme-images/coin-tower-topple.jpg)

-The game makes use of a machine learning technique called **Reinforcement Learning**, specifically *Q-Learning*, to train an AI agent to learn the optimal moves to maximize its chances of winning.
+The game makes use of a machine learning technique called **Reinforcement Learning**, specifically *Q-Learning*, to train an AI agent to learn the optimal moves to maximise its chances of winning.

 The game is written in Python and played in a terminal window.
 It is deployed on Heroku using Code Institute's mock terminal.
 You can access the live game <a href="https://coin-tower-topple-754aefe8d2c6.herokuapp.com/" target="_blank" rel="noopener">**here**</a>.